Merrill Edge at a glance

 If there’s a downside, it’s that you need to trade at least 15 times a quarter or have $50,000 or more in combined assets at Bank of America and Merrill in order to gain access.

 Stories: This cool feature shows you the performance of your portfolio (Portfolio Story) or the details of a fund (Fund Story).
 The story format gives you the highlights in an easy-to-digest language and format, and it’s like watching a short, made-for-you video on demand.
-The story format also does a good job of highlighting visually how much a fund will cost you over time, so you can compare one fund against another more easily.
+The story format also does a good job of visually highlighting how much a fund will cost you over time, so you can easily compare one fund against another.

 Where Merrill Edge rocks

 Research and education: Merrill does a fine job at providing research on stocks, exchange-traded funds (ETFs) and mutual funds.
-For fund research, Merrill integrates research from Morningstar and Lipper, while its own in-house team provides reports on individual stocks, market commentary and other economic news.
+When it comes to funds, Merrill integrates research from Morningstar and Lipper, while its own in-house team provides reports on individual stocks, market commentary and other economic news.
 Each stock or fund page is fully featured, with financial data, charts, prospectus information (for funds) and a research report (if Merrill covers the stock).
 For many investors, an analyst’s report can provide information that can’t be found anywhere else.
 Links to SEC filings round out the offering.

-Merrill also does a fine job providing educational materials to investors, with videos and articles explaining retirement and college investing, personal finance and how to begin investing, among many other topics.
+Merrill also does a fine job providing educational materials to investors, with videos and articles explaining retirement, college planning, personal finance and how to begin investing, among many other topics.

 Customer support: Merrill is a great choice here, because of the responsiveness.
 You’ll have access to customer support on the phone 24 hours a day throughout the week, and you can get in-person assistance at more than 2,000 Bank of America locations after scheduling an appointment.
 The broker’s online chat representatives respond quickly too.
 In recent checks, replies from Merrill’s chat came back in less than 30 seconds and were helpful in getting answers to questions.
 You’ll also be able to contact support via the broker’s in-house messaging program once you’re a client.